maxandron/goplements.nvim/README.md

 ## ✨ Features

 - Displays the implementors of an interface next to the definition.
-- Dispays the interfaces implemented by a struct next to the definition.
+- Displays the interfaces implemented by a struct next to the definition.

 ## ⚡️ Requirements